-BMO Asset Management Inc. has rated the volatility of the CAD Units of the ETF as medium.
+BMO Asset Management Inc. has rated the volatility of this ETF as low.
 Because this is a new ETF, the risk rating is only an estimate by BMO Asset Management Inc.

 Generally, the rating is based on how much the ETF's returns have changed from year to year.
 It doesn't tell you how volatile the ETF will be in the future.
 The rating can change over time.
 An ETF with a low risk rating can still lose money.